Find here a collection of cool technology writing prompts that students love.

 15. Draft an instructional manual explaining how to download an app onto one’s cell phone.

-16. In 2 to 3 paragraphs, write two disadvantages and two advantages of using email instead of writing a traditional letter.
+16. Write two disadvantages and two advantages of using email instead of writing a traditional letter.

 17. Retell the key moments of completing your favorite technology activity this year.